 T-Mulz® 734-2 is a blended anionic surfactant designed primarily for making emulsifier systems for agricultural and industrial formulations.
 This product is an excellent emulsifier for a wide range of solvents.
 It is particularly good as a solvent emulsifier when hard water is the main problem.

-Certifications & Compliance: California Transparency in Supply Chains Act of 2010, Coalition of Northeastern Governors (CONEG), Directive 2002/95/EC, EPA Registered, RoHS Compliant
+Certifications & Compliance: California Transparency in Supply Chains Act of 2010, Coalition of Northeastern Governors (CONEG), Directive 2002/95/EC, RoHS Compliant

 Applicable Processes: Emulsifier Production, Emulsion Polymerization